clusterlink-net/clusterlink/website/content/en/docs/v0.2/concepts/peers.md

 ### Create a new peer certificate

-To create a new peer certificate belonging to a fabric, confirm that the fabric CA files are available in the current working directory, and then execute the following CLI command:
+To create a new peer certificate belonging to a fabric, confirm that the fabric Certificate Authority (CA) files are available in the current working directory, and then execute the following CLI command:

 ```sh